ekzhang/fastseg/README.md

 assert dummy_output.shape == (1, 19, 1024, 2048)
 ```

-In addition, you can generate colorized and composited versions of the label masks as human-interpretable images.
+The output labels can be visualized with colorized and composited images.

 ```python
 from fastseg.image import colorize, blend